emmandecena/jpbook/book/docs/about/contact.md

 # Info

 Hello!
-I'm Emmanuel, a Philippine-based **Data Scientist** specializing in energy markets and related industries.
+I'm Emmanuel, a Philippine-based **Data Scientist** with experience in energy markets and related industries.

 <!--
 I provide end-to-end solutions for data analytics teams - from finding opportunities for product and process optimization, to the deployment of data-driven applications to help users **make better decisions**.